CellProfiler/CellProfiler/CONTRIBUTING.md

 We'd like to ensure this document is always accurate and understandable.
 Please [file an issue](https://github.com/CellProfiler/CellProfiler/issues/new) if any information is missing, unclear, or incorrect.

-Note that anyone can update CellProfiler's documentation using a web browser, so this is a great place to start if you are intimidated by setting up a development environment: see instructions [below](#contributing-to-cellprofilers-documentation-using-a-web-browser).
+Note that anyone can [update CellProfiler's documentation using a web browser](#contributing-to-cellprofilers-documentation-using-a-web-browser), so that is a great place to start if you are intimidated by setting up a development environment.

 ## Creating an Issue